dyne/Zenroom/docs/article/views/decode_language_patterns.md

  - there is no string manipulation support
  - functions can return only statically sized arrays

 To overcome the shortcomings and create some shared base of reliable implementations, programmers using Solidity currently adopt "standard" token implementation libraries with basic functions that are proven to be working reliably: known as ERC20, the standard is made for tokens to be supported across different wallets and to be reliable.
 Yet even with a recent update to a new version (ERC232) the typical code constructs that are known to be working are full of checks (assert calls) to insure the reliability of the calling code.
-For example typical arithmetic operations need to be implemented in Solidity as:
+For example, typical arithmetic operations need to be implemented in Solidity as:

 ```c